JVT038/MetaTube/README.md

 # On Linux and MacOS, you can set an environment variable like this:
 $ export ENVIRONMENT_VARIABLE = Value
 ```
+Additionally you can create a file called `.flaskenv` and set the environment variables in there.
+An example is provided in [example.flaskenv](example.flaskenv).
+You can use that template and rename the file to `.flaskenv`.

 ## :memo: License ##